-American air power is so much greater than all the airpower Russia has, let alone the very small detachment Putin maintains in Syria, that America's ability to destroy any airframes Putin sends to Syria is unquestionable.
-Nor is there any real doubt that the U.S. could take down even the vaunted S-400 systems if it committed the necessary resources to the task.
+American airpower is so much greater than all the airpower Russia has, let alone the tiny detachment Putin maintains in Syria, that America's ability to destroy any airframes Putin sends to Syria is unquestionable.
+Nor is there any real doubt that the US could take down even the vaunted S-400 systems if it committed the necessary resources to the task.

 Both actions would be equally devastating for Putin.
 He cannot afford to replace hardware lost in Syria because of Russia's economic weakness.
 And the market value of advanced Russian air defense systems rests in no small part on the notion of their invincibility.
-He would be foolish to create a situation in which the U.S. demonstrated weaknesses in those systems.
-The U.S. could also drive Russia out of Syria entirely.
+He would be foolish to create a situation in which the US demonstrated weaknesses in those systems.
+The US could also drive Russia out of Syria entirely.
 It could destroy the airfield at Latakia, sink any Russian vessels in or approaching the Russian base at Tartus, and prevent Russia from getting reinforcements to Syria by air or sea, the only practical routes Russia could use.

-The prices Putin could easily find himself paying for the dubious benefit of showing himself a stalwart ally of Iran are far too high.
-This calculation on a smaller scale is no doubt part of the reason for Putin's complete passivity in the face of Israeli air operations against Iranian targets in Syria and Iraq.
+The prices Putin could easily pay for the dubious benefit of showing himself a stalwart ally of Iran are far too high.
+This calculation on a smaller scale is no doubt part of the reason for Putin's complete passivity in the face of Israeli air operations against Iranian targets in Iraq and Syria.

-The prospect of such an escalation is alarming to American military planners despite the high likelihood of U.S. success.
-It would require the diversion to the Middle East of a large proportion of America's air and certain kinds of naval assets, denuding the Indo-Pacific theater at a time of great tension with both North Korea and China.
+Despite the high likelihood of US success, the prospect of such an escalation is alarming to American military planners.
+It would require diverting to the Middle East a large proportion of America's air and certain kinds of naval assets, denuding the Indo-Pacific theater at a time of great tension with both China and North Korea.
 It would likely also disrupt ongoing counterterrorism operations in and beyond the Middle East.
-And, of course, it would almost certainly cost the U.S. expensive aircraft and the even more valuable lives of pilots.
-These risks and costs must, again, be weighed against the risks and costs of uncontrolled Iranian escalation throughout the region that could compel the U.S. to concentrate its military for a major war on terms set by its adversary, at a time and place of Iran's choosing, and after having suffered significant initial losses.
+And, of course, it would almost certainly cost the US expensive aircraft and the even more valuable lives of pilots.
+These risks and costs must, again, be weighed against the risks and costs of uncontrolled Iranian escalation throughout the region that could compel the US to concentrate its military for a major war on terms set by its adversary, at a time and place of Iran's choosing, and after having suffered significant initial losses.

 There can be no guarantees of controlling escalation once begun.
-Many factors globally and locally make it highly unlikely, however, that Putin would initiate a significant conventional conflict over Syria in response to the start of a campaign of American attacks on Iranian-but not Russian-positions there.
+Many factors globally and locally make it highly unlikely, however, that Putin would initiate a significant conventional conflict over Syria in response to a campaign of American attacks on Iranian-but not Russian-positions there.